 Their parents Samuel (1662-1735) and Susanna (1669-1742) had 19 children but of their sons only Samuel, John and Charles reached maturity.

 John was educated at Charterhouse School and Christ Church, Oxford, and after ordination to the priesthood in 1728 became for a time his father's curate.
 Later John accompanied his brother Charles to America and published his first hymnbook in Charlestown in 1737.
 Returning to London John became a travelling preacher and a leader in the Methodist movement which eventually separated from the Church of England and established its own chapels.
 Among these was the City Road Chapel, in London (now known as Wesley's Chapel) in the grounds of which Wesley was buried on 9 March 1791.
+A family memorial is in a garden on Marylebone High Street in London on the site of the churchyard.
 In appearance John Wesley was short with auburn (later white) hair which he wore long.
 He married Mary Vazeille, a widow, in 1751.
 They had no children, although she had children from her first marriage.

 Charles Wesley was educated at Westminster School and Christ Church, Oxford.
 He was ordained in 1735 and travelled to Georgia as secretary to the governor, James Oglethorpe, but stayed there only a few months.
 Returning to England he became, like his brother John, a travelling evangelist.
 In 1749 he married Sarah Gwynne with whom he had 8 children, though only three survived to maturity.
 Charles Wesley was buried in St Marylebone churchyard, London, on 5 April 1788.
 A prolific poet, Charles Wesley wrote more than 6000 hymns (among them 'Hark, the herald angels sing' and 'Love divine, all loves excelling') and is widely regarded as the greatest of all English hymn writers.